 This post may contain affiliate links.
 Read our disclosure policy.

-Step 2: Drizzle with olive oil and season with salt, pepper and lemon pepper to taste.
-Season with half of garlic powder and paprika.
+Drizzle with olive oil and season with salt, pepper, lemon pepper, and half of the garlic powder and paprika.

-Step 4: Place chicken facing up on top of potatoes and onions.
-Season with remaining garlic powder and paprika.
+Arrange skin-side up and sprinkle with the remaining garlic powder and paprika.

 Lemon Roasted Chicken